 119 Lamington Street, New Farm

-One of Brisbane's most recognisable restaurants, Bar Alto is a triple-threat of style, substance and location.
-Perched alongside the Brisbane River inside the iconic Brisbane Powerhouse, this Italian restaurant is the spot to settle in to when you're craving authentic, hearty dishes with a sprinkling of escapism.
-From their famous mussels to wood-fired pizzas and light-as-air fried zucchini crisps, Bar Alto sets the bar for unrivalled river views—pasta in face, Aperol in hand.
+One of Brisbane's most recognisable restaurants, Bar Alto is a triple threat of style, substance, and location.
+Perched alongside the river inside the iconic Brisbane Powerhouse, this Italian restaurant is the spot to settle into when you're craving authentic, hearty dishes with charm.
+From their famous mussels to wood-fired pizzas and light-as-air fried zucchini crisps, Bar Alto sets the bar for unrivalled river views—pasta on fork, Aperol in hand.

 Settimo